sergei-romanenko/spsc/spsc-lite-idris/tasks/README.md

-# Tasks for SPSC Lite in Idris
+# Tasks for the SPSC Lite in Idris

 First, build the SPSC Lite executable: go to the directory `spsc-lite-idris` and run